rkdrnf/react-modal-state/README.md

 };
 ```

+# Features

+- Very small bundle footprint
+- Allow opening same modal component multiple times simultaneously with routh-path(`new-modal/:id`) like id notation.
+- Allow to write modal component with caller interface ignorant manner.
+- UI Framework independant.
+Can be used with any UI framework such as MUI or Headless UI

 # Backgrounds

 There are many awkward and repetitive points when using modals naively and this library tries to solve these problems.